Modern PHP-FPM and NGINX Configuration

 http://example.com/info.php

 A page displaying PHP configuration information confirms PHP-FPM is processing requests correctly.
-The page shows the PHP version, loaded extensions, and configuration directives.

-Verify the Server API line shows FPM/FastCGI, confirming NGINX is communicating with PHP-FPM rather than using an alternative PHP handler.
+This confirms NGINX is communicating with PHP-FPM rather than using an alternative PHP handler.

-Remove Test File
+Remove the Test File

 sudo rm /var/www/example.com/info.php